catrincm/personal-website/content/publication/2020-strict/index.md

 summary: "We note that strict propriety follows from weak propriety, given truth-directedness, thus closing an argumentative gap in the literature."

+url_preprint: Strict Propriety is Weak.pdf
 doi: ""
 links:
-- name: Preprint
-  url: Strict Propriety is Weak.pdf
 - name: Technical Appendix
   url: Draft_Appendix to Strict Propriety is Weak.pdf